dib-lab/dib_rotation/doc/08_bin_completion_with_spacegraphcats.md

 For using vim, however...

 First, create a file with the `vi` or `vim` command.
-This creates a file called `conf1.yml`, opens the file in vim.
+This creates a file called `conf1.yml` and opens the file in vim.

 ```
 vim conf1.yml